MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/voice-companion-sample.md

 ### Logging

 The application supports a simple logging mechanism.
-See Program.cs to see how it is used.
+See Program.cs to see how it's used.

 ### User provisioning

 To use the application, users must know their PINs to authenticate themselves.
 Normally, a web site is used for setting up the PIN.
 Users can also use Microsoft Lync 2013 to update their PIN.
 An administrator can use PowerShell to update the PIN as well, as in the following example.
-Set-CSClientPin -identity sip:user1@contoso.com -Pin 23567It is possible to add the ability for a user to set his or her PIN using an IM call with the application.
+Set-CSClientPin -identity sip:user1@contoso.com -Pin 23567It's possible to add the ability for a user to set his or her PIN using an IM call with the application.
 The application can use **UserEndpoint** to update the PIN.
-It is very important for the application to authenticate the user before updating the PIN.
+It's very important for the application to authenticate the user before updating the PIN.

 ## Program design